Pop Culture New Year’s Resolutions – 2024

 It feels so nice to be able to unwind and play video games.
 I have a good plan in front of me and I cannot wait to play Spider-Man 2.
 I have been looking forward to this game for five years.

-Wilds of Eldraine MtG Pre-Release
+Wilds of Eldraine Magic Pre-Release

-[Image is a pre-release kit.
-It says Magic the Gathering Wilds of Eldraine.
-The background is a purple fantasy forest with several white ethereal fairies flying around]
+Image is a pre-release kit.
+It says Magic: the Gathering Wilds of Eldraine.
+The background is a purple fantasy forest with several white ethereal fairies flying around

-[Image shows two Magic Cards side by side.
+Image shows two Magic Cards side by side.
 The first one says "Totentanz, Swarm Piper" and it's a Legendary Creature - Human Warlock Bard.
 Whenever Totenaz Swarm Piper or another creature you control dies, create a 1/1 rat creature token.
 The second Magic card is "Ratcatcher Trainee" and it's a Creature - Human Peasant.
-The card says "As long as it's your turn, Ratcatcher Trainee has first strike"]
+The card says "As long as it's your turn, Ratcatcher Trainee has first strike".

 Jedi: Fallen Order – Review